 Best in US

 Michigan is definitely my favorite of the three states on this route.
 And today was the best of Michigan.
-Marquette has embraced the idea of being a waterfront community and made beautiful Jetties and piers.
-Additionally, they’ve paved a trail for miles down the coast, and even after the pavement ends, it goes on for several miles more with a very nice crushed limestone surface.
-The clouds were gathering and the Thunder was rumbling behind me, but I was able to make it out of town with a nice Tailwind.
-With a relatively short trip to Munising it was a very pleasant day overall.
+Marquette has embraced the idea of being a waterfront community and has made beautiful jetties and piers.
+Additionally, they’ve paved a trail for miles down the coast, and even after the pavement ends, it continues for several more miles with a very nice crushed limestone surface.
+The clouds were gathering, and the thunder was rumbling behind me, but I was able to make it out of town with a nice tailwind.
+With a relatively short trip to Munising, it was a very pleasant day overall.

-With the rain coming, I jumped on the highway to avoid mud on the trail.
-It was not only beautiful to have the shoreline just to my left but also pleasant because there were many turnouts and rest stops.
-Many of the other places I’ve been I’ve gone for tens of hundreds of miles without a rest stop.
+With rain on the way, I jumped on the highway to avoid mud on the trail.
+It was not only beautiful to have the shoreline just to my left, but also pleasant because there were many turnouts and rest stops.
+Many of the other places I’ve been to, I’ve gone for tens or hundreds of miles without a rest stop.
 Today, there was one about every 5 miles, it seemed.
-Bravo Michigan.
+Bravo, Michigan.

-In the town of Munising I risked going to a Mexican restaurant.
+In Munising, I risked going to a Mexican restaurant.
 There really was just relatively fancy food rolled in pretty pathetic tortillas.
-There was no Spanish coming from the kitchen nor anybody that appeared to speak spanish.
+There was no Spanish coming from the kitchen, nor did anyone appear to speak Spanish.
 The food was good, but we’re a long way from Mexico.

-Tomorrow is another relatively short day into Newberry.
-Then on Friday I’ll pedal back into Ontario.
+Tomorrow is another relatively short day to Newberry.
+Then on Friday, I’ll pedal back into Ontario.

 Leave a comment